-‘Arrivals, Departures’ by Philip Larkin is a three-stanza poem that is separated into sets of five lines, or quintains.
-Each of these stanzas follows a distinct rhyme scheme, parts of which connect from quintain to quintain.
+This is a three-stanza poem that is separated into sets of five lines or quintains.
+Each of these stanzas follows a distinct rhyme scheme, parts of which connect from quintain to quintain in ‘Arrivals, Departures.’
 The lines conform to a pattern of ABBAC DDCEF FEAAA.
-In regards to the meter, almost every line sticks to the pattern of iambic pentameter.
+Regarding the meter, almost every line sticks to the iambic pentameter pattern.
 This means that they contain five sets of two beats.
-The first of these is unstressed and the second stressed.
+The first of these is unstressed, and the second is stressed.

 Within the text itself, repetition is present in the ship’s pleading call.
-This choice to emphasize the words, “come and choose wrong” shows a bit of the pressure the speaker feels he is under.
+This choice to emphasize the words “come and choose wrong” shows a bit of the pressure the speaker feels he is under.
 It also helps to create a somewhat foreboding mood for the text.
-Larkin has crafted a strange world in which none of the elements feel settled or secure.
-At any moment the ship could call and the speaker could leave.
+Larkin has crafted a strange world in which none of the elements feels settled or secure.
+At any moment, the ship could call and the speaker could leave.

 Summary of Arrivals, Departures

-The poem beings with a description of narrowboats arriving at a dock.
-A traveller is riding on one of these boats and his arrival is sudden.
+The poem beings with a description of narrow boats arriving at a dock.
+A traveler is riding on one of these boats and his arrival is sudden.
 This contrasts with the timidity of the boats themselves as they navigate the canals.
-In the next line, the speaker introduces his won dilemma, to leave or not to leave.
+In the next line, the speaker introduces his own dilemma, to leave or not to leave.
 Whenever the boats arrive he is faced with the same choice.
-They provide him, and his companion, with the chance to move on, a least for a time.
+They provide him and his companion with the chance to move on, a least for a time.